 The newest fountain in this post is the Horhor Fountain from 1924, constructed one year after the establishment of the modern Turkish republic.
 This fountain is very close to the Yeni Valide mosque.

-They adorn the city and are certainly the crucial part of the Ottoman heritage.
-I am sure that each fountain has an interesting story behind, although it is perhaps perfectly enough just to look at them and enjoy in their beauty.
+They adorn Istanbul and are certainly the crucial part of the Ottoman heritage.
+I am sure that each fountain has an interesting story to tell, although it is perhaps perfectly enough just to look at them and enjoy in their beauty.

-And when you find the working fountain, you can drink some water too!
+And when you find the working fountain, you can also drink some water!